TorryDo/Floating-Bubble-View/README.md

 <div align="center">

-<h6> Find this library useful? 🥰 Don't forget to show some love by giving a &nbsp; -Star⭐- </h6>
+<h6> Like this project? 🥰 Don't forget to show some love by giving a Star⭐ </h6>

 | Bubble |  Custom |
 | :-: | :-: |